How Can I Make My Canvas Course Accessible?

 Alt text will default to the image’s file name—unhelpful to the user—unless you change it.
 Edit the “Alt text” field to add a description, or check the box labeled “Decorative Image” to indicate that the image should not be read by screen readers.
 Click Done at bottom-right of the panel to finish.

-Use the Built-In Styles in Canvas
+Use Built-In Heading Styles

 How to Add Heading Tags